-Environmental Services is designing a project to repair approximately 6,500 linear feet, over one mile, of public sewer pipes, and construct 270 feet of new pipe in downtown Portland.
+Environmental Services is designing a project to repair approximately 6,800 linear feet, over one mile, of public sewer pipes in downtown Portland.
 These pipes are 50 to 140 years old, in deteriorating condition, and are showing signs of cracks, breaks, holes, offset pipe connections, and root and grease obstructions.
 The project will also repair or replace 29 manholes.
 These improvements will protect the public and the environment by reducing the possibility of sewage releases to buildings and streets.

 The Project is in the Portland State University (PSU) area and is generally bounded by SW Mill Street to the north, I-405 to the south and west, and SW Harbor Drive to the east.
 The project also includes work on W Burnside and SW Columbia streets.